pfsense/docs/source/highavailability/troubleshooting-high-availability-clusters.rst

 From `this thread <https://forum.netgate.com/post/43928>`__:

--  Setting "Promiscuous mode: Allow All" on the relevant interfaces of the VM allows CARP to function on any interface type (Bridged, Host-Only, Internal)
+* Setting **Promiscuous mode: Allow All** on the relevant interfaces of the VM allows CARP to function on any interface type (Bridged, Host-Only, Internal)

 Switch/Layer 2 Issues
 ---------------------